Reimagining the Paywall Experience

 Personal Feedback Survey

-Growing as a designer/leader through feedback
+Growing through feedback

 "Maybe being more assertive in following up with the tasks and motivating people to finish them"